elf-alchemist/masterpack/README.md

 Lost Levels -  7 maps - Tom "Paradox" Mustaine, Theresa Chasar, and Tim Willits
 ```

-Note: The last map by "Dr. Sleep" in his Inferno series, "Lethe" or "Waters of Lethe", is long known to be the Doom community's most important piece of "lost media", having no more proof than the author's own words and a single screenshot of the map to show for it's existence, it is substituted in this mapset by "[An End to Darkness](https://doomwiki.org/wiki/E4M8:_An_End_to_Darkness_(Ultimate_Doom_the_Way_id_Did))" by [Xaser Acheron](https://doomwiki.org/wiki/Xaser) from the communinty project "[Utimate Doom The Way id Did](https://doomwiki.org/wiki/Ultimate_Doom_the_Way_id_Did)".
+Note: The last map by "Dr. Sleep" in his Inferno series, "Lethe" or "Waters of Lethe", is long known to be the Doom community's most important piece of "lost media", having no more proof than the author's own words and a single screenshot of the map to show for it's existence.
+In this mapset, it is substituted by "[An End to Darkness](https://doomwiki.org/wiki/E4M8:_An_End_to_Darkness_(Ultimate_Doom_the_Way_id_Did))" by [Xaser Acheron](https://doomwiki.org/wiki/Xaser) from the communinty project "[Utimate Doom The Way id Did](https://doomwiki.org/wiki/Ultimate_Doom_the_Way_id_Did)".

 # Instructions